By Children’s Librarian Shelley Harris

 Online resources to explore

 - NPR recently posted an article interviewing autistic social psychologist and author Devon Price and sharing his tips for autistic people to stop masking.
-Masking is when autistic people try to hide their autistc traits, and is something autistic girls often excel at.
+Masking is when autistic people try to hide their autistic traits, and is something autistic girls often excel at.
 This generally causes a great deal of stress and long-term harm.
 Dr. Price also talks about how girls and children of color are much less likely to be properly diagnosed.

 - Michelle Swan has guides specifically for educators who have autistic students.